peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 Gets this message's content disposition.
 The content disposition specifies how a user agent should display or otherwise handle this message.
 Can be set to null.
 If set to a disposition or to null, updates the Content-Disposition header field as appropriate.
+If this message was generated from message data, the value will initially be unset unless a MIME-Version header field appeared in the message data.

 **Returns:**